xani-dev/javascript-react-2/Assignments.md

 When you are finished create a PR with the following title: `Ex.
 3: Up Down Counter`.

 # Ex.
 3 Up Down Counter
-Create a React component called `UpDownCounter` that displays the number of times the up/down button has been pushed:
+Create a React component called `UpDownCounter` that increments or decrements the value of the counter.
+This component should have one state variable and one button handler function.

 ![](./docs/ex3a.png)